• Skip to primary navigation

 Admission

-Remember that both charter and public schools do not discriminate against the students that they admit.
+Remember that charter and public schools do not discriminate against the students they admit.
 However, admission still differs between both of them.

 For charter schools, students have to apply.
-Where the charter school has met its student gap, the school conducts a random lottery for enrollment.
+Where the charter school has met its student gap, it conducts a random enrollment lottery.

 A student who doesn’t get picked in the lottery does not gain admission.
 This case and the case where the student does not meet grade or attendance requirements are the only instances where charter schools deny admission.

-Public schools, on the other hand, are free to all students living within the local school district.
+On the other hand, public schools are accessible to all students living within the local school district.
 These students don’t have to apply to attend public school.
 The matter is different if a public school is an open enrollment school.
 If it is an open enrollment school, parents from other districts can choose to send their kids there.

 Curriculum Flexibility

 Charter schools operate a flexible curriculum in that they can alter their course material to meet a student’s needs.
-This freedom comes from the fact that they are exempted from a good number of the local, state, and federal laws that govern public schools.
+This freedom comes from being exempted from many local, state, and federal laws governing public schools.

 However, in its flexibility, charter schools do not offer many electives.
 This is because they are electives in themselves.
-They mostly offer specific courses that meet children’s needs.
+They mainly offer specific courses that meet children’s needs.

 Social Life

-Due to the small class size classes of charter schools, it provides a more relaxed educational system to its students.
-Thus, the kids are able to build friendships that will last long.
-Charter schools also operate a family-settings kind of education that allows older students to help younger students.
+Due to the small class size classes of charter schools, it provides its students a more flexible educational system.
+Thus, the kids can build friendships that will last long.
+Charter schools also operate a family-settings education that allows older students to help younger students.

 On the downside, charter schools usually don’t have many sports facilities.
-However, they can join the larger public schools in their district by sharing their sports facilities.
+However, they can join their district’s more prominent public schools by sharing their sports facilities.

 Public schools, on the other hand, may have large classes than charter schools.
-This increases the avenue for greater social interaction as well as better prepares the students for the social pressures of college.
+This increases the avenue for more significant social interaction and better prepares the students for the social pressures of college.

-Public schools also have greater sports opportunities, community groups, and other after-school activities that help students to broaden their boundaries.
+Public schools also have more significant sports opportunities, community groups, and other after-school activities that help students to broaden their boundaries.

-Public schools may not afford you the flexibility you need to study and take up some other responsibilities, so you can actually try out any of these 20 Free Accredited High School Diploma Online at No Cost
+Public schools may not afford you the flexibility you need to study and take up some other responsibilities, so that you can try out any of these 20 Free Accredited High School Diploma Online at No Cost.

 Who funds Charter Schools vs Public Schools?

 Another angle of the charter school vs public school debate that clarifies their difference is the funding.
-Both of them receive funding from the government but charters schools are administered like privately-owned schools while public schools are not.
+Both of them receive government funding, but charter schools are administered like privately-owned schools, while public schools are not.

 So, charter schools receive funding from state tax income, grants, awards, and donations.
 Public schools, on the other hand, receive funding from the federal government, state government, and local government (taxes).
 They also receive funding from grants, awards, donations.

-How Much Money is Spent on Students in Charter Schools vs Public School?
+How Much Money is Spent on Students in Charter Schools vs Public Schools?

-With the public school vs charter school funding comes the argument on how much money is spent on students.
-Charter schools and public schools get their funding through government tax income via a per-student approach.
+The argument on how much money is spent on students comes with the public school vs charter school funding.
+Charter and public schools get funding through government tax income via a per-student approach.
 The charter school vs public school debate is now who receives more funding per student.

 Charter schools believe they receive less because they have fewer students than traditional public schools.
 On the other hand, public schools are losing students to charter schools.
-The resultant effect of this is that while they lose the fund per head of students leaving, their fixed costs remain the same.
+The result is that while they lose the fund per head of students leaving, their fixed costs remain the same.
 So, they argue that they are not getting enough government funding compared to Charter Schools.

-However, according to the Fordham Institute, charter schools received 76% less funding from their own cities on average.
+However, according to the Fordham Institute, charter schools received 76% less funding from their cities on average.
 This translates to about $8,000 fewer funds per student.
-Fordham stated that as a matter of fact, six cities didn’t give dollars to their local charter schools.
+Fordham stated that, as a matter of fact, six cities didn’t give dollars to their local charter schools.

 Meanwhile, Charter schools make up for these inadequate fundings through private donations.
 They receive more private donations than public schools.
 But donations take just a little fraction of every school’s annual budget.
 Thus, the per-pupil advantage which charter school has over public school is only about $655.
-This does little or nothing in covering the funding gap between charter and public schools, however.
+However, this does little to cover the funding gap between charter and public schools.

 So, the charter school vs public school debate goes on until there’s an even ground for both.